sciencehackdayny/the-space-we-live-in/README.md

 ## PROBLEM

-Spacetime is complex, we lack projects that explain in in visual or creative ways.
+Spacetime is complex, we want to explain this aspect of String theory a creative way where people understand that it's all around them.

 ## PURPOSE